Michael Fiegel: PC games

 Fiegel has worked as a writer for two MMORPGs: Perpetual Entertainment's Gods & Heroes: Rome Rising, and NCsoft's Aion: Assault on Balaurea.
 He was also the lead writer for the sci-fi-themed interactive fiction game The Away Team.

 Books

-Outside of the already mentioned Ninja Burger: Honorable Employee Handbook (published by Kensington/Citadel in 2006), Fiegel's first novel titled Blackbird was published on November 14, 2017 by Skyhorse.
+Outside of Ninja Burger: Honorable Employee Handbook (published by Kensington/Citadel in 2006), is Fiegel's first novel, Blackbird, published on November 14, 2017, by Skyhorse.